Sukhanpreet/sukhanpreet.github.io/README.md

 # tribute-stevejobs.github.io
-This is a personal website about
+This is a personal website